Reachability is in DynFO: Conclusion and Future Work

-\begin{itemize} \item A Reachability witness can be maintained in \DynFO. \item A Shortest Path witness can be maintained in \DynTCz. \end{itemize} } \ShortOrLong{ Some further reflections on our results can be found in the full version of the paper. } { There are some further open questions related to the Reachability query itself.
-Altogether, our dynamic program for \Reach uses 13-ary relations.
-It is known from \cite{DongS98} that \Reach is not in \DynFO with only unary auxiliary relations.
-It remains open whether \Reach can be expressed with relations of lower arity, particularly, whether it is in binary \DynFO.
+Also the basic techniques used for maintaining Reachability are promising further progress.
+Linear algebraic problems, such as the Rank problem, have thus far been neglected in the study of dynamic complexity.
+Also techniques known from the study of small static complexity classes have not been systematically tested in the dynamic framework.
+The application of the Isolation Lemma presented here indicates that this might be worthwhile.

+We plan to explore those techniques by trying to apply them to related problems such as maintaining a reachability witness, the (shortest) distance, the number of paths, whether there is a matching (and witnesses for that), the value of the determinant, and disjoint paths.

+Another interesting direction for future research is to explore whether the dynamic programs for maintaining Reachability, Rank, and the size of a maximum matching presented here can be generalised and optimised.
+We indicate some intriguing challenges in the following.

+In this article, we only looked at modifications of a single tuple.
+A closer analysis reveals that the dynamic program for Rank still works when whole columns can be modified, and therefore Reachability can be maintained when all incoming edges of one node can be modified at once (dually: all outgoing edges)\footnote{This observation is due to William Hesse.}.
+Whether Reachability and Rank can be maintained for other, more complex modifications remains open.
+We note that this is closely related to the question which fragments of transitive closure logic can be maintained by first-order updates.

+It would also be worthwhile to study whether Reachability (as well as the other problems studied here) can be maintained in fragments of $\DynFO$.
+Typical fragments limit the arity of the auxiliary relations or the syntactic shape of update formulas.
+The dynamic programs presented here have very high arity, which makes them hard to apply in practical scenarios.
+It remains open whether Reachability can be maintained with auxiliary relations of small arity.
+So far it is only known that Reachability cannot be maintained using unary auxiliary relations.
 Another interesting question is whether Reachability can be maintained by even weaker update mechanisms, e.g. \NCz-updates.
-Lower bounds for this fragment are conceivable.
-Yet, even for the quantifier-free fragment of $\DynFO$, which corresponds to restricted $\NCz$-updates, lower bounds are nontrivial.
-It is known that binary auxiliary relations are not sufficient to maintain Reachability in this fragment of $\DynFO$ \cite{ZeumeS15}. }
+Lower bounds for this fragment are conceivable; yet, even for the quantifier-free fragment of $\DynFO$, which corresponds to restricted $\NCz$-updates, lower bounds are nontrivial.
+It is only known that binary auxiliary relations are not sufficient to maintain Reachability in this fragment of $\DynFO$ \cite{ZeumeS15}.